 When assessing a feature, it is also important to understand its limitations.
 Here is a list of some limitations when backing up to Azure storage:

-- Maximum backup size is 1TB.
+- The maximum backup size is 1TB.

 - You cannot stripe your backups across multiple files.